HolyCityAudio/SpinCAD-Designer/README.md

 ![SpinCAD Designer](/spincad.png)

 If you simply want to use SpinCAD Designer, download the SpinCAD-whatever.jar file and run it on your computer.
 You'll need JRE/JDK 1.8 or later.
+Click on the "Releases" button to the right to access the jar files.

 Initially I developed SpinCAD Designer in Eclipse for Java, Juno and Kepler Versions.
 Next, after transferring the code from an SVN account into Github, I have moved to Eclipse Luna.
 Now I'm on the 2022 version (as of 2022).